In a 24 hour day, time management is a must, because there is not much one can fit beyond essentials, let me prove it to you.

 – Prayer and meditation: 1-1.5 hours.

-Depending on where you are on the ranges above, you might end up with zero to two hours free time daily.
+Depending on where you are on the ranges above, you might end up with zero to two hours of free time daily.
 Get a pen and paper and do your own calculations of your time.
 See how much is left.

 Remember weekends are a bit better, but then we have to add groceries, shopping, and family and friends obligations, which probably does away with most of the extra hours available being off work.

 So where does that leave us?
 We do not have too much time to waste.
 An hour watching TV here, an hour smoking hookah there, or an hour arguing with someone over something.
 Three good examples of wasted time.
 Not worth it.
-So the morale of the story here is do not waste time.
+So the moral of the story here is do not waste time.
 Not much time is there to waste.

-One has to regularly check: “Am I you using time wisely?
+One has to regularly check: “Am I using my time wisely?
 Am I happy with my choices?
 What needs to change?”
 Also ask yourself: “Am I ready to change?” if not, what are you waiting for?
 There is not much TIME.

 In summary, time management boils down to two main elements: